ÞG Verk: Seven measured years of compounding returns on sustainability data

 Making construction data structured and comparable

 Construction is one of the hardest industries for sustainability data.
 Sites open and close.
 Equipment moves between projects.
 Fuel is consumed across a dispersed fleet.
-Heating and electricity are provided to offices, workshops, and temporary facilities across eight subsidiaries.
+Heating and electricity are provided to offices, workshops, and temporary facilities across eight entities.

 What arrives from service providers is raw invoices, product codes, and meter readings, with no shared structure that makes comparison possible across sites or over time.